Multi-tenant. Licence-gated. Fail-closed.

 - Minimum 7-year audit log retention (legal obligation; configurable upward per contract).

-- Audit logs are exportable on demand for regulatory proceedings and tribunal evidence.
+- Audit logs are exportable on demand for regulatory proceedings, investigations, and formal evidentiary review.

 - Structured JSON export available via the DSAR API endpoint.